 If you’re currently facing the small walk-in closet predicament, you’re in the right place to find solutions.
 Custom closet design can help maximize storage volume in even the most irregular and unfortunately-sized closets—and at Closet America, our designers are experts in doing just that.
 Below you’ll find three of our most commonly suggested walk-in closet layouts that will increase space the most where square footage is limited.
-When you’re ready to upgrade your closet, consider tweaking one of the following ideas with a designer so it perfectly meets your storage needs.
+When you’re ready to upgrade your closet, consider tweaking one of the following walk-in closet organization ideas with a designer so it perfectly meets your storage needs.

 Layout #1: Duals and Drawers

 For a rectangular walk-in closet with minimal walking space, start your design by adding dual hanging rods on both longer walls.
 Usually placed around 40 and 80 inches, dual hanging rods essentially double your available hanging space without taking up any more valuable square inches.
 Add in a bank of soft-close drawers topped with open shelving on the short wall opposite the closet door, and you’ve instantly gained the luxurious feel your closet was lacking.